-A restaurant franchise agreement can be a dense and complex contract.
-But, whether you have a lawyer or whether you are going to handle the agreement yourself, there are a few crucial items that you should be aware of so that you can make sure they are properly negotiated.
+A restaurant franchising agreement can be a dense and complex contract.
+Whether you are hiring a lawyer or handling the contract yourself, here are some crucial items that should be negotiated.

 Here are some of the most important items that are included in a restaurant franchise agreement.

 A franchisee’s territory is the area in which the franchisor devotes to a specific franchisee.
 This means there will not be any other stores from your brand nearby, so focuses stay on your storefront.

 For extremely popular franchises such as McDonald’s or Starbucks, exclusive territories are smaller because consumer demand is much higher.
 On the contrary, less popular brand franchises need larger territory sizes to help ensure the success of the location.